-- The Batch Process Manager can now be opened in the Programming, Program run, full sequence and Program run, single block operating modes. - In the Test Run operating mode, the GOTO key now has the same effect as in the other operating modes. - If axis angle not equal to tilt angle, the control no longer issues an error message during presetting with manual probing functions, but opens the Working plane is inconsistent menu. - The ACTIVATE PRESET soft key also updates the values of a line activated in the preset management. - From the third desktop you can switch to any operating mode using the operating mode keys. - The additional status display in the Test Run operating mode was adapted to match that of the Manual operation mode. - The control allows updating of the web browser - The Remote Desktop Manager allows you to enter an additional waiting time for the shutdown connection. - The obsolete tool types were removed from the tool table.
-The Undefined. - In the expanded tool management, you can now go to the context-sensitive on-line help even while editing the tool form. - The screensaver glideshow was removed. - The machine tool builder can specify which M functions to allow in the Manual Operation mode. - The machine tool builder can define the default values for the L-OFFS and R-OFFS columns in the tool table.
+- The Batch Process Manager can now be opened in the Programming, Program run, full sequence and Program run, single block operating modes. - In the Test Run operating mode, the GOTO key now has the same effect as in the other operating modes. - If axis angle not equal to tilt angle, the control no longer issues an error message during presetting with manual probing functions, but opens the Working plane is inconsistent menu.

+- The ACTIVATE PRESET soft key also updates the values of a line activated in the preset management. - From the third desktop you can switch to any operating mode using the operating mode keys. - The additional status display in the Test Run operating mode was adapted to match that of the Manual operation mode. - The control allows updating of the web browser - The Remote Desktop Manager allows you to enter an additional waiting time for the shutdown connection. - The obsolete tool types were removed from the tool table.
+The Undefined. - In the expanded tool management, you can now go to the context-sensitive on-line help even while editing the tool form. - The screensaver glideshow was removed. - The machine tool builder can specify the axis-specific effect of a shift (mW-CS) of the rotary axes. - The machine tool builder can define the minimum distance between two collision-monitored objects in the Manual operation mode. - The machine tool builder can specify which M functions to allow in the Manual Operation mode. - The machine tool builder can define the default values for the L-OFFS and R-OFFS columns in the tool table.